-Lantern Community Services’ extensive onsite employment and education services foster independence, community connection, and economic self-sufficiency for the formerly homeless individuals and young people we serve.
+Lantern Community Services’ extensive onsite employment and educational services foster independence, community connection, and economic self-sufficiency for the formerly homeless individuals and young people we serve.

-- Employment and Education Specialists promote employment as a path to an independent, stable future, and as experts in government-provided entitlements, counsel clients on the interface between employment and benefits.
+Our employment services match our clients’ needs, interests and work histories.
+Our Employment and Education Specialists work with clients to promote employment as a path to an independent, stable future.
+These Specialists are also experts in government-provided entitlements, and counsel clients on the interface between employment and benefits.
 We work closely with ACCES-VR, a New York State Department of Education vocational rehabilitation program that helps individuals with disabilities achieve and maintain employment.

-Lantern connects our clients with the transformative power of education and meaningful opportunities for economic self-sufficiency.
-People come to us with widely varying educational histories, and we match our services to their personal needs and goals.
-Services include:
+Lantern’s educational services connect our clients with the transformative power of education and meaningful opportunities for economic self-sufficiency.